DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 ## Compilation scheme ##
 No modification of typer or any existing phase is planned.
 The current proposed scheme introduces a late phase that runs before the very bytecode emission that checks that:
- - classes and traits annotated as  `@stableABI` are on the top level;
+ - classes, traits and objects annotated as  `@stableABI` are on the top level;
- - no non-private members where introduced inside classes and traits annotated as  `@stableABI` by compiler using phase travel;
- - no non-private members inside classes and traits annotated as  `@stableABI` has changed their binary descriptor from the one written by developer.
+ - compiler did not introduce new Public API methods or fields inside  `@stableABI` classes, traits and objects;
+ - compiler did not change descriptors of existing Public API methods or fields inside `@stableABI` classes, traits and objects.

+This phase additionally warns if Public API method or field takes an argument or returns a value that isn't marked as `@stableABI`.
+This warning can be suppressed by annotating with `@unchecked`.

-The current prototype is implemented for Dotty and supports everything described in this SIP.
+The current prototype is implemented for Dotty and supports everything described in this SIP, except warnings.
 The implementation is simple with less than 50 lines of non-boilerplate code.
 The current implementation has a scope for improvement of error messages that will report domain specific details for disallowed features, but it already prohibits them.

 ## Addendum: Default methods ##
 By `default methods` we mean non-abstract methods defined and implemented by a trait.